 Is Uber Publicly Traded?

-You don’t need me to tell you how big the market potential for Uber is.
+You don’t need me to tell you how significant the market potential is for Uber.
 Disrupting the global taxi and transportation industry is an incredible opportunity.

 Uber stock is one investment I am eager to make.